 A team of staff – with expertise in the areas of case management, housing, employment and youth – work with the parents and children in each family to help them achieve those goals.

-In one location – a public, private, and nonprofit partnership - we provide apartment-style permanent supportive housing to 14 formerly homeless families with children and 11 individuals, who have previously struggled with chronic homelessness.
+In a public, private, and nonprofit partnership - we provide apartment-style permanent supportive housing to 18 families with children and 11 individuals, who have previously struggled with chronic homelessness.

 Access to these services comes through referrals from the Virginia Williams Family Resource Center, the central intake for DC’s coordinated homelessness assistance system for families.
 If you or somebody you know is experiencing homelessness or is at risk of homelessness, please contact the Virginia Williams Family Resource Center.